Duncan-FiveCents/DOOD/README.md

 ## Overview

 Welcome to DOOD!
-A first person shooter where you play as the Dood Man Guy, a cybernetically enhanced dude, in space, fighting through hordes of robot demons, who are also possesed by ghosts!
+A first person shooter where you play as the Dood Man Guy, a cybernetically enhanced frat bro, in space, fighting through hordes of robot demons, who are also possesed by ghosts!

 The game currently features:
 - Two Levels